AditiN2003/COMS-327/README.md

-# Disclaimer
+# Introduction

 Welcome to my Pokemon Game!
 This is a rogue-like text-based game written in C and C++, heavily inspired by the Pokemon franchise.
 Players will embark on an adventure, capturing and battling creatures in a procedurally generated world.
+This was written for my COMS 327 class at Iowa State University.

 ## Table of Contents